Become a member of Alpha Phi Sigma!

 Undergraduate Students: Must have completed a minimum of 36 college credits that have been completed at ASU or transferred and accepted by ASU, including a minimum of 12 credits in criminal justice or justice studies.
 All credits must have been obtained with a 3.4 GPA or higher in order to be considered.
 Students must have a minimum 3.4 cumulative GPA and a minimum 3.4 criminal justice GPA.
 Students must apply prior to their graduating semester.
-Students must be a part of Alpha Phi Sigma for at least two semesters in order to join and receive regalia for commencement.
+Students must be a part of Alpha Phi Sigma for at least two semesters to join and receive regalia for commencement.

 Graduate Students: Must have a minimum of a 3.4 GPA or higher and have completed 12 or more graduate level credits in criminal justice.
 Students must apply prior to their graduating semester.
-Students must be a part of Alpha Phi Sigma for at least two semesters in order to join and receive regalia for commencement.
+Students must be a part of Alpha Phi Sigma for at least two semesters to join and receive regalia for commencement.

 Law Students: Must have a 2.5 GPA or higher.
 Students must apply prior to their graduating semester.
-Students must be a part of Alpha Phi Sigma for at least two semesters in order to join and receive regalia for commencement.
+Students must be a part of Alpha Phi Sigma for at least two semesters to join and receive regalia for commencement.

-*All applicants must complete the APS Application for membership along with the Background Packet.
-Applicants must submit their APS Application for membership, the APS Background Packet, and a copy of their current unofficial ASU transcripts electronically via email AND a hard-copy via mail or dropped off at the ASU Criminology & Criminal Justice Department.
-All applicants must submit a $150.00 membership fee, along with their application materials.
+All applicants must complete the APS application for membership along with the background questionnaire online.
+Applicants must also submit the personal statement, affirmation of expectations, and their ASU unofficial transcripts.
+All applicants must submit a $150.00 / $160.00 membership fee, along with their application materials.
 Only personal/cashier checks and money orders will be accepted.
 Incomplete applications will not be processed.

-Note: The APS application fee/dues are $150.00.
-This is the only fee.
-Payment is to be submitted with your application.
+Note: The APS application fee/dues is the only fee.
+Payment is to be submitted after completion of the application.
 Partial payment will be returned if your application is denied (the amount will be determined by the organization).

 Attn: Alpha Phi Sigma